-As you can tell, I’ve been a photographer for many years, and I love sharing my tips, from how to clean a camera sensor to how to take better photos at night.
+If you didn’t know, I’ve been a photographer for many years, and I love sharing my tips, from how to clean a camera sensor to how to take better photos at night.
 My secret is that I brush up on these types of skills using YouTube.

 I really enjoy watching a few videos a day, as the experts on YouTube have access to all sorts of equipment, gear and software that I wouldn’t normally get on my own.
 Watching videos is a digestible way for me to catch up on the new ideas for camera accessories, versatile travel cameras and great additional camera lenses.

-A good number of talented YouTubers are putting out incredible content for photographers at all skill levels.
+A good number of talented YouTubers and content creators are putting out incredible videos for photographers at all skill levels.
 I can’t believe how much I’ve learned about photography, all by watching a variety of YouTube videos from photo experts.

-Watch the playlist or check out the list below!
+Watch the playlist with everyone on this list or check out the round-up below!

 Jared Polin